 Almost all of the military installations have a DoDEA school (K-12) and school services for children.
-This is obviously what the majority of service members choose simply because it is in English, you don’t have to worry about getting accepted, is on your Base, and has good, quality educators.
+This is obviously what the majority of service members choose simply because it’s in English and tuition free (for most).

 “Kindergarten” starts as young as 3 here in Germany, but is not the same “Kindergarten” that we think of in the US.
 It is more of a play/education based day care and is incredibly affordable!
 My son’s Kita (what they call the child care before 3 years old) is only $40 a month for 3 days a week!
 That is insane!!!